dictyBase/Migration/Stock-Data-Migration.md

 | genotype | `dbs_id`, `strain_descriptor` (strain_name), `genotype` | `stock_genotype` | [Example][1] |
 | phenotype | `dbs_id`, `phenotype` (cvterm_name) | `stock_cvterm` | Get `strain.phenotype terms` mapped to `phenotype ontology terms`.
 Strip terms that are `genotype` or `strain_characteristics` |
 | characteristics | `dbs_id`, `cvterm_name` | `stock_cvterm` | |

+* There are 3 types of references for each strain & plasmid.
+   * `internal_db_id` has some custom IDs of the form **d9867**.
+87 entries with no PubMed reference for strains.
+   * `other_references` also has IDs of the form **d[0-9]{4}**.
+23 entries with no PubMed reference for strains.
+   * Export above 2 IDs to one separate file with DBS_ID

+* The `strain.phenotype` is currently free text, comma separated.
+It is a combination of strain characteristics, genotype and phenotypes.
+   * Strip all the genotype & strain characteristic terms.
+Export DBS_ID & just the phenotype (non genotype & non strain charcateristic terms).
+   * Map these exported phenotype terms to __dicty phenotype ontology__

+** *Discussion* **
+* Storing organism information
+   * What if *discoideum AX4* is resequenced?
+How do we distinguish current *AX4* genome from the new one?
+   * What if we have genomes from 2 strains for a particular species and there is no sub-species?

 ####  Export plasmid data